pd-l2ork/pd-l2ork/packages/linux_flatpak/README.md

-# Purr Data packaged for Flatpak
+# Pd-L2Ork packaged for Flatpak

-This is a Flatpak for [Purr Data](https://www.purrdata.net/).
+This is a Flatpak for [Pd-L2Ork](http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/).

-Purr Data is a popular fork of the [Pure Data](http://puredata.info/), an open source visual programming language for multimedia.
+Pd-L2Ork is a popular fork of the [Pure Data](http://puredata.info/), an open source visual programming language for multimedia.

 ## How to build